Bringing generations together allows for learning, understanding and making connections.

-- The Bnai Havurah B’nai Mitzvah Program to bring students and residents together to celebrate holidays through creative programs, a food drive and Havdalah Service.
+- The Bnai Havurah B’nai Mitzvah Program brought students and residents together to celebrate holidays through creative programs, a food drive and participated in a Purim Schpiel based on Doctor Seuss.

 - The East High School Jewish Student Connection of JEWISHcolorado brings students and residents together through food related programming such as, rugelach baking, sukkot decorating and honoring Yom Hashoah.